 Despite security concerns, there is growing evidence that the cloud outperforms traditional IT when it comes to security.
 Organizations that move to the cloud benefit from infrastructure built to meet the requirements of the most security-sensitive organizations, as well as access to the latest security technology.

+We’ve teamed up with AWS to create a short presentation outlining the steps you need to take for secure cloud adoption.
 The session covers fundamental cloud security practices you need to undertake to protect your municipality and alleviate stakeholder security concerns.
-You can catch us there as follows: